janturon/carouhell/README.md

 ```
 The `carouhell(u)` function will be called for every `ul` with carouhell class including those added later by AJAX.
 Your extension should be aware that the `li`s inside are subject to potential runtime change.

+Oh, and of course it needs to be vanilla javascript.
+Any "universal JS library" means only one thing: the author doesn't understand the language, so he needs to create "helper" to express his thoughts in JS.
+For this sin, he will GO TO HELL.